-- Any person eligible to claim refund of tax paid by him on his inward supplies as per notification issued section 55 shall apply for refund in FORM GST RFD-10 once in every quarter, electronically on the common portal [or otherwise], either directly or through a Facilitation Centre notified by the Commissioner, along with a statement of the inward supplies of goods or services or both in FORM GSTR-11. [prepared on the basis of the statement of the outward supplies furnished by the corresponding suppliers in FORM GSTR-1.] - An acknowledgement for the receipt of the application for refund shall be issued in FORM GST RFD-02.
+- 1) Any person eligible to claim refund of tax paid by him on his inward supplies as per notification issued section 55 shall apply for refund in FORM GST RFD-10 once in every quarter, electronically on the common portal 34[or otherwise], either directly or through a Facilitation Centre notified by the Commissioner, along with a statement of the inward supplies of goods or services or both in FORM GSTR-11.
+35[prepared on the basis of the statement of the outward supplies furnished by the corresponding suppliers in FORM GSTR-1.] - 2) An acknowledgement for the receipt of the application for refund shall be issued in FORM GST RFD-02. - 3) The refund of tax paid by the applicant shall be available if - a) the inward supplies of goods or services or both were received from a registered person against a tax invoice 36[and the price of the supply covered under a single tax invoice exceeds five thousand rupees, excluding tax paid, if any] - b) name and Goods and Services Tax Identification Number or Unique Identity Number of the applicant is mentioned in the tax invoice; and - c) such other restrictions or conditions as may be specified in the notification are satisfied.